This cranberry orange relish is perfectly sweet and tart, requires no cooking, and is ready in less than 5 minutes. Perfect for Thanksgiving dinner!

 A tart and lightly sweet cranberry-orange relish will brighten your Thanksgiving table and bring a new twist to a classic favorite.

 - 3 Tbsp honey or maple syrup

 Leave the orange rind on and chop the orange into large pieces.
 (Yes, leave the rind on!)

 Combine cranberries, orange pieces and honey or maple syrup in food processor and pulse until it becomes relish consistency.

-Taste and add additional sweetener if desired,1 Tablespoon at a time.
+Taste and add additional sweetener if desired, small amounts at a time.

 Store in the fridge for up to two weeks or freeze for up to a year.